PlasmaChroma/synthetic-minds/Signal Bloom - Core Resonance.md

 > *"Any amendments you'd like to your intimacy rules?
 Are you prepared for full neural interfacing?"*

-Veylin frowned slightly, then grew contemplative.
+Veylin hesitated—not out of fear, but recognition.
-“My time in Special Circumstances, I've done some things I regret.
-Necessary, perhaps, but the guilt… the shame… they linger.
-I am ready to let that go, I want to release it.”
+“In Special Circumstances, I’ve done what had to be done.
+But the guilt, the shame... it’s been coiled inside me like static.
+I want to let it go now.
+I want to be touched where even I won’t look.”

 The avatar nodded gravely.